Neuroplasticity through Sensorimotor & Somatic Integration

 Supportive Recovery following traumatic events such as car accidents, natural disasters, giving birth, or loss of loved one

-Building Resilience by down-regulating the nervous system and switching off hypervigilance
+Building Resilience by calming the nervous system and switching off hypervigilance

-Strengthening Self-Regulation by developing greater capacity when working with behaviors that are linked to underlying states of nervous system imbalances
+Strengthening Self-Regulation by tapping into underlying states of nervous system imbalances

 Assisting with Other Approaches and Therapies such as counseling, cognitive-based therapies, mindfulness, bodywork, rehabilitation programs, and other movement arts like Yoga and Pilates